 Bonus points.
-Students who would like to earn bonus points can write TIPS files that we do not have (or improve files we do have).
+Students with a good programming background can get extra points by carrying out specialized programming tasks to develop specific tools.
+But if you are not a programmer, you can write TIPS files that we do not have (or improve files we do have).

 Bonus points will be used to help students who are borderline between final grades.